Parti rouge

 The Red Party did not experience electoral success in the same manner as the Blue Party, their electoral rivals in Canada East.
 Because of their anti-clerical beliefs, the Red Party was condemned by the Catholic Church, contributing to their lack of electoral success.
-The party did form government as part of a coalition with the Clear Grits and Liberals from Canada West on some occasions before confederation, but never held a majority in their section of the province.
-After confederation, the party was dissolved, with members forming the Liberal Party of Canada at the federal level, and the Liberal Party of Quebec at the provincial level.
+The party did form government as part of a coalition with the Clear Grits and Liberals from Canada West on some occasions before confederation; however, it never held a majority in their section of the province.
+After Confederation, the party was dissolved, with members forming the Liberal Party of Canada at the federal level, and the Liberal Party of Quebec at the provincial level.